Responding to Academic Misconduct

 - Whenever possible, discuss the situation with the student in person, educating the student on the harm misconduct does to the integrity of the classroom, to fellow students, and to the student him or herself.
 It can also be helpful to explain how academic misconduct violates the trust an instructor has in students and the shared responsibilities inherent in the educational process.

-- Next, send a report via the online reporting form describing the academic misconduct and the action taken; attach documentation to support the claim.
-The College carefully considers an instructor's recommendations about a collegiate sanction since the instructor is often aware of circumstances or details not always apparent in the report.
+- Please submit the academic misconduct report via the online reporting form describing the academic misconduct and the action taken; attach documentation to support the claim.
+If an additional person involved in the course, such as the course supervisor, should be copied on correspondences about the incident, please state this in the report since it is sometimes difficult to know who should be copied unless this information is included.
+The College also carefully considers an instructor's recommendations about a collegiate sanction since the instructor is often aware of circumstances or details not always apparent in the report.
 At the same time, the College must make sure students are treated consistently.
+We are also happy to consult so please give us a call (335-2633).

 Grading Sanctions Assigned by the Instructor